At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 • Full sleep

-Try to sleep as much as your body has time to fully rest, usually 8-10 hours (see.
-Lack of sleep leads to irritability, anxiety and aggression, negatively affects the immune system.
+Try to sleep as long as your body has time to fully rest, usually 8-10 hours (see.
+Lack of sleep leads to irritability, anxiety and aggression, and negatively affects the functioning of the immune system.
 If you suffer from insomnia, try walking before bed, breathing technology.

 In the absence of allergies, compositions of specially selected aromatic oils are a good weapon against PMS symptoms.
-Geranium, rose and will help normalize the cycle.
+Geranium and rose will help normalize the cycle.
 Lavender and basil effectively fight spasms.
-Juniper and bergamot are uplifting.
+Juniper and bergamot improve mood.
 Start taking baths with aromatic oils two weeks before your period.

-Hiking, running, Pilates, body flex, yoga, dancing are a great way to treat symptoms of premenstrual syndrome in women.
-Regular exercise increases endorphin levels, which can help fight depression and insomnia, as well as reduce the severity of physical symptoms.
+Hiking, running, Pilates, bodyflex, yoga, dancing are an excellent way to treat the manifestations of premenstrual syndrome in women.
+Regular exercise increases endorphin levels, which helps combat depression and insomnia, and also reduces the severity of physical symptoms.

-Magne B6, Magnerot, as well as vitamins E and A - this will make it much more effective to deal with such manifestations of PMS as: heart palpitations, heart pain, fatigue, insomnia, anxiety and irritability.
+Magne B6, Magnerot, as well as vitamins E and A - this will make it much more effective to combat such manifestations of PMS as: rapid heartbeat, heart pain, fatigue, insomnia, anxiety and irritability.

 • Nutrition

-Eat more fruits and vegetables, high-fiber foods, and include calcium-rich foods in your diet.
-Temporarily limit the use of coffee, chocolate, cola, as caffeine increases mood swings, irritability, anxiety.
+Eat more fruits and vegetables, foods high in fiber, and also include calcium-rich foods in your diet.
+Temporarily limit the consumption of coffee, chocolate, cola, as caffeine increases mood swings, irritability, and anxiety.
 The daily diet should include 10% fat, 15% protein and 75% carbohydrates.
-Fat intake should be reduced, as well as beef, some types of which contain artificial estrogens.
-Useful herbal teas, freshly squeezed juices, especially carrot and lemon.
-It is better not to drink alcohol, it depletes the reserves of mineral salts and B vitamins, disrupts the metabolism of carbohydrates, and reduces the ability of the liver to utilize hormones.
+Fat intake should be reduced, and beef consumption, some types of which contain artificial estrogens, should also be limited.
+Herbal teas and freshly squeezed juices, especially carrot and lemon, are beneficial.
+It is better not to drink alcohol; it depletes reserves of mineral salts and B vitamins, disrupts carbohydrate metabolism, and reduces the liver’s ability to utilize hormones.

 • Relaxation practices

-Avoid stress, try not to overwork and maintain a positive mood and thinking, relaxation practices such as yoga and meditation help with this.
+Avoid stress, try not to overwork and maintain a positive mood and thinking; relaxation practices - yoga, meditation - help with this.

 • Regular sex

-It helps fight insomnia, stress and bad mood, increase the level of endorphins, strengthen the immune system.
-At this time, many women increase their sexual appetite - why not surprise your partner and try something new?
+This helps fight insomnia, stress and bad mood, increases endorphin levels, and strengthens the immune system.
+At this time, many women's sexual appetite increases - why not surprise your partner and try something new?

-They can also help alleviate the symptoms of premenstrual syndrome: Vitex - relieves heaviness and pain in the mammary glands, Primrose (evening primrose) - from headaches and swelling, - an excellent antidepressant, normalizes libido, improves well-being and reduces fatigue.
+They can also help relieve the symptoms of premenstrual syndrome: Vitex - relieves heaviness and pain in the mammary glands, Primrose (evening primrose) - for headaches and swelling, is an excellent antidepressant, normalizes libido, improves well-being and reduces fatigue.

-A balanced diet, adequate exercise, vitamin supplements, healthy sleep, regular sex, a positive attitude towards life will help alleviate the psychological and physical manifestations of premenstrual syndrome.
+A balanced diet, adequate physical activity, vitamin supplements, healthy sleep, regular sex, and a positive attitude towards life will help alleviate the psychological and physical manifestations of premenstrual syndrome.

-If suddenly you find yourself craving a butter sandwich, or burst into tears of emotion at the sight of a small child, or you are achingly tempted to buy a pair of earrings that you are unlikely to wear, stop for a while and ask yourself if your period will start soon. .
-If so, then your unusual behavior may be caused by premenstrual syndrome or premenstrual tension syndrome (PMS).
+If you suddenly find yourself craving a butter sandwich, or burst into tears at the sight of a small child, or you're dying to buy a pair of earrings that you're unlikely to wear, stop for a moment and ask yourself if you're about to get your period. .
+If soon, your unusual behavior may be caused by premenstrual syndrome or premenstrual tension syndrome (PMS).
 This is a specific condition that precedes menstruation and, to one degree or another, is characteristic of most women.
-When PMS sets in, try to just calm down and control your actions.
+When PMS hits, just try to calm down and control your actions.
 When your period starts, you will return to your normal state.

 Premenstrual tension syndrome is associated with regular fluctuations in the level of hormones in the blood.

-Previously, premenstrual syndrome was considered as a psychological disease, until researchers proved that this condition has an organic nature, due to changes in the level of hormones in the body.
+Previously, premenstrual syndrome was considered a psychological disease, until researchers proved that this condition is organic in nature, caused by changes in hormone levels in the body.

 Increase the production of aldosterone, which causes a lot of changes in the body,

-- increase the level of monoamine oxidase (a substance released in brain tissues and capable of causing depression),
+- increase the level of monoamine oxidase (a substance released in brain tissue that can cause depression),

-- lower the level (of a substance released in the tissues of the brain and affecting the level of activity and mood).
+- lower the level of (a substance released in the brain tissues that affects activity levels and mood).

-For some women, PMS is calm, for others it is very violent, but the timing of symptoms is always predictable.
-This is what distinguishes premenstrual tension syndrome from other diseases.
-Changes in the emotional and physical state appear 7-10 days before menstruation, and disappear almost immediately after the onset of menstruation.
-These dates can be set if you keep a menstrual diary for several months, noting in it all the symptoms and the dates of the beginning and end of menstruation.
+For some women, PMS passes calmly, for others it is very violent, but the time of onset of symptoms is always predictable.
+This is what makes it possible to distinguish premenstrual tension syndrome from other diseases.
+Changes in emotional and physical state appear 7-10 days before menstruation, and disappear almost immediately after the start of menstruation.
+These dates can be established by keeping a menstrual diary for several months, noting in it all the symptoms and dates of the beginning and end of menstruation.

-If symptoms persist throughout the menstrual cycle, PMS may not be the cause.
-In this case, you should consult a psychiatrist.
+If symptoms persist throughout your menstrual cycle, PMS may not be the cause.
+In this case, you should contact a psychiatrist.

 Causes of premenstrual syndrome

-The appearance of premenstrual tension syndrome in some women and its absence in others is associated primarily with hormonal fluctuations during the menstrual cycle and individual reactions of the whole organism to them.
-However, recently scientists have begun to investigate other possible causes of this condition (there is no definitive evidence yet):
+The appearance of premenstrual tension syndrome in some women and its absence in others is associated, first of all, with hormonal fluctuations during the menstrual cycle and the individual reactions of the whole body to them.
+However, recently scientists have begun to explore other possible causes of this condition (there is no definitive evidence yet):

-Monthly cyclic fluctuations in the amount of certain substances (neurotransmitters) in the brain, which include endorphins that affect mood,
+Monthly cyclical fluctuations in the amount of certain substances (neurotransmitters) in the brain, which include endorphins, which affect mood,

-- malnutrition: symptoms of premenstrual syndrome such as mood swings, fluid retention in the body, breast tenderness, fatigue are associated with B6 deficiency, while headaches, dizziness, palpitations and cravings for chocolate are caused by magnesium deficiency,
+- poor nutrition: symptoms of premenstrual syndrome such as mood swings, fluid retention in the body, increased breast sensitivity, fatigue are associated with B6 deficiency, while headaches, dizziness, palpitations and cravings for chocolate are caused by magnesium deficiency,

 - hereditary factor.
-It has been proven that identical twins are much more likely to suffer PMS together than fraternal twins.
-Perhaps there is a genetic predisposition to PMS.
+It has been proven that identical twins are much more likely to suffer from PMS together than fraternal twins.
+There may be a genetic predisposition to PMS.

 Symptoms of premenstrual syndrome